-If you get hit by another driver in a no-fault state, your PIP coverage will pay for your injuries and injuries sustained by your passengers up to your policy limit.
+If you get hit by another driver in a no-fault state, your PIP coverage is designed to pay for your injuries and, typically, the injuries sustained by your passengers up to your policy limit.
 It may also pay for lost wages if you cannot work and for the expenses associated with hiring someone to handle household tasks that you cannot complete while injured.
 The at-fault driver’s car insurance should still cover the cost of your vehicle’s repairs.

 If you get hit by another driver in an at-fault state, the at-fault driver’s car insurance should pay for your medical bills and vehicle repairs.
 However, in tort states, you may still have the option to purchase PIP coverage or medical payments coverage.
-These options will pay for your medical bills and for the bills of passengers that were injured regardless of who caused an accident.
-If your insurance company does pay you under these coverages, it will likely work to be reimbursed by the at-fault driver’s company in a process called subrogation.
+These options will pay for your medical bills and, usually, the bills of passengers in your car who were injured, regardless of who caused the accident.
+If your insurance company issues a payout under these coverage types, it will likely work to be reimbursed by the at-fault driver’s company in a process called subrogation.

 Car insurance and negligence

 When it comes to car accidents, it is not always clear which driver was responsible.
-Some accidents are complex and fault is not always obvious.
-In situations where both drivers are partially at-fault, insurance companies will look at the amount of negligence that each driver had.
+Some accidents are complex, and fault is not always obvious.
+In situations where both drivers are partially at-fault, insurance companies will usually look at the amount of negligence that each driver had.

 Negligence typically falls into three categories — pure contributory, pure comparative and modified comparative.
 Every state has a different definition of negligence, so where you live and the amount of responsibility you assume in an accident will both impact how your claim is handled.